ozanoguz/fgt-oci-hol/docs/section-1-oci-login.md

 ## Step 1.1: Access OCI console

-First, log in to the OCI console using the link below.
-Username and password details will be provided during the lab session.
+First, retrieve your assigned OCI username and password from the protected credential portal below.

 ### Retrieve Your Lab Credentials

-Your instructor will provide:
+To retrieve your credentials, use:

-1. A shared **Lab Access Key**
+1. The shared **Lab Access Key** announced during the lab session
 2. Your assigned **Student ID**

 Open the protected credential portal: